AmpersandJS/ampersand-model/README.md

 The only challenge with that is that for more complex applications is actually becomes quite difficult to remember what properties are available to you.

-Using human models means they're much more self-documenting and help catch bugs.
+Using ampersand models means they're much more self-documenting and help catch bugs.
 Someone new to the project can read the models and have a pretty good idea of how the app is put together.

 It also uses's ES5's fancy `Object.defineProperty` to treat model attributes as if they were properties.

-That means with Human Model you can set an attribute like this: `user.name = 'henrik'` and still get a `change:name` event fired.
+That means with Ampersand Model you can set an attribute like this: `user.name = 'henrik'` and still get a `change:name` event fired.

 Obviously, this restriction also means that this won't work in browsers that don't support that.
 You can check specific browser support here: http://kangax.github.io/es5-compat-table/

-## Key Differences from Backbone

-Everything Backbone does with Collections should Just Work™ with HumanModel as long as you specify a HumanModel constructor as a collection's `model` property.

-**important**: One key point to understand is that unlike backbone.
-You're actually passing an object definition that describes the Model, not just methods to attach to its prototype.
-For example, you'll notice we call `HumanModel.define()` instead of `Backbone.Model.extend()`.
-This is to make the distinction clear.

-Besides that and the obvious differences, any behavior that doesn't match Backbone should be considered a bug.

 ## Explicit model definitions